 Bell Helicopter provides a chopper, the reasoning being that the downdraft from the rotor blades will blow Pete from the branches of any tree he is in.

-Page 1 of the Star-Telegram on September 18.
+Page 1 of the evening Star-Telegram on September 18.
+The banner story was written by George Dolan.

 The search spreads to other parts of town.
 Morbidly fascinated children take up the hunt.
 An example: On Burton Street in Poly, a boy of five has somehow become convinced that Pete is holed up in the front yard juniper bush of a neighbor, Mr. Martin.
 Because Pete is cold-blooded, the mild September weather may make him sluggish and in need of warmth.
 Plenty of warmth in Mr. Martin’s juniper bush, I reason.
 While my parents think I am watching westerns on TV and nurturing my crush on Annie Oakley, I sneak out and up the street to Mr. Martin’s front yard.
 I poke a stick into the juniper bush, half afraid Pete isn’t in there, half afraid he is.